pcesarperez/Modding-never-changes/Modding never changes.md

 The only clean file in your load order is `Unofficial Fallout 3 Patch.esm`, as expected.
 No wonder, this is a huge patch that fixes the game and all its DLCs.

-In every single case, LOOT has a sugestion: clean with [FO3Edit](http://www.nexusmods.com/fallout3/mods/637/).
+In every single case, LOOT has a suggestion: clean with [FO3Edit](http://www.nexusmods.com/fallout3/mods/637/).

 FO3Edit is an utility aimed at mod creators and users both, weighting more on the first group.
 Gopher has a fantastic video explaining [how to use TES5Edit (the _Skyrim_ version of the tool) to clean your master files](https://www.youtube.com/watch?v=fw3g_N1jcZQ) (13:24).
 You should left what you were doing right now and watch the video.
 I'll wait.